solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `decline_request` instruction.

-For `accept_request`, we also want the account to close upon completion of the instruction but the requested funds need to be transfered to the correct recipient first.
+For `accept_request`, we also want the account to close upon completion of the instruction but the requested funds need to be transferred to the correct recipient first.

 ```rust